 ROSARIO DAWSON – ACTOR – Headshot / Resume

-Include in your email a headshot and resume and a time during the day when you’re available.
+Include in your email a headshot and resume (if you have them, if not, that’s ok too) and a time during the day when you’re available.
 We’ll get back to you with an audition slot.

 It’s group audition that lasts less than an hour.
 You’ll do a warm up, a game, a cold read, and some singing.
 No need to prepare a monologue, and don’t worry about the singing – just go for it and have fun!

 To be considered as a ShortLived Director, please send your resume to firstname.lastname@example.org with the subject:

 STEVEN SPIELBERG – DIRECTOR – Resume Attached

 Deadline to submit for Directors is Fri, April 19th at 11:59pm.
 We’ll follow up with a quick interview.

 Script Submission Deadline is Fri, April 19th at 11:59pm.